auremoser/mozsci/log/worklog.md

 * budget checks for nasma's diversity/inclusion event
 * ping kevin about security planner feature
 * sent along impact eval to amy and steph
+* checked in on CCC report with rebecca
+* checked with michael about ccc report

 ## TODO